 Dr. Sarmad Hussain- the Head of Centre for Language Engineering at Khawarizmi Institute of Computer Science, University of Engineering & Technology (UET), Lahore, also considered as the pioneering authority in Urdu Image processing- presented intricacies of the Urdu font Nastaliq.
 His take on Nastaliq being ‘Poetry of Characters’ of the Urdu font.

 Dr. Khurram Khurshid, the Assistant Professor at Institute of Space Technology (IST), Islamabad, presented his work on word spotting in digital libraries.
-Dr. Arif Zaman, Professor at the Department of Computer Science (CS), LUMS-SSE, spoke on his respective area of expertise: Adaptive Optical Marking Technique.
+Dr. Arif Zaman, Professor at the Department of Computer Science (CS), LUMS-SBASSE, spoke on his respective area of expertise: Adaptive Optical Marking Technique.
 Whereas, Syed Saqib Bukhari, the Ph.D. candidate in IUPR Group at TU Kaiserslautern, explained generic text-line extraction method for diverse documents.

 All participants actively participated in the question/answer session, which was entertained well by each speaker.